tturkerunlu/A-New-Improved-Hybrid-BM3D-Model/README.md

 Notes

-This submission includes the inference pipeline, simulated dataset generation script, and pretrained model checkpoint required to reproduce the results reported in the manuscript.
+To ensure reproducibility and enable independent evaluation, this submission includes the inference pipeline, simulated dataset generation script, and pretrained model checkpoint used to obtain the results reported in the manuscript.

+These materials provide sufficient resources for reproducing the reported experiments and validating the proposed method.

-The complete training pipeline is not included in the current submission, as this work is part of ongoing thesis research and publication review.
-The full source code will be made publicly available after publication.
+The complete training pipeline is not included in the current submission, as the work is part of ongoing thesis research and publication review.
+The full implementation will be made publicly available after publication.